-As a member of our plan, you have the right to get several kinds of information from us.
+As a member of Wellcare Dual Access Open (PPO D-SNP), you have the right to get several kinds of information from us.
 (As explained above in Section 1.1, you have the right to get information from us in a way that works for you.
 This includes getting the information in languages other than English and in large print or other alternate formats.)